nautobot/nautobot-ansible/docs/plugins/role_module.rst

         <div class="ansible-option-cell">

-      The description of the device role
+      The description of the role

       .. raw:: html